jadecobra/python_tdd_exercises/source/basic_objects/booleans/index.rst

 ----

-Imagine we divide the universe in two and the options are things that are True_ and things that are False_.
+Imagine we divide the universe in two and the options are things that are the True_ group and the False_ group.
 These are the booleans_: True_ and False_.

 I used :ref:`assertIs<test_assert_is>` and :ref:`assertIsNot<test_assert_is_not>` in :ref:`test_assertion_error_w_false` and :ref:`test_assertion_error_w_true` in the :ref:`assertion_error project<what is an assertion?>`, where I saw that